groupdocs/docs.groupdocs.com/content/signature-net/release-notes/release-notes-2017/groupdocs.signature-for-.net-17.3.0-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Signature for .NET 17.3.0.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Signature for .NET 17.3.0.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Signature which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 *   Added new public class PagesSetup to specify arbitrary pages of Document for processing signature or verification.
 This class allows to specify First, Last, Odd, Even pages or arbitrary pages added to List of Page numbers.